-Challenge Competition: Improving Remote Monitoring of Pregnancy
+HRSA Challenge Competition: Remote Pregnancy Monitoring

-This opportunity is a prize competition to support the development and testing of low-cost, scalable technology-based innovations to improve the ability of prenatal care providers to monitor the health and well-being of pregnant women remotely, especially women who live in rural and medically-underserved areas who have limited access to on-site prenatal care.
+This opportunity is a prize competition to support innovative technological solutions to help prenatal care providers remotely monitor the health and well-being of pregnant women, as well as place health data into the hands of pregnant women themselves as a tool to monitor their own health and make informed decisions about care.
+A priority is solutions that would especially benefit women who live in rural and medically underserved areas who have limited access to on-site prenatal care.

-- Phase 1: Design
+Phase 1: Design

-- Phase 2: Development and small scale testing
+Phase 2: Development and Small-Scale

-- Phase 3: Scaling
+Phase 3: Scaling

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.